michaelpb/node-jsc3d/README.md

 # TODO

+- [ ] Need to support binary STL files

 - [ ] Background images do not load: need to mock HTML Image interface

-- [ ] Implement new, simpler mock canvas using Buffer to avoid Cairo dependency
+- [ ] Implement new, faster, simpler mock canvas using Buffer to avoid Cairo dependency and be 100% JS

 - [ ] Monkey patch JSC3D's BinaryStream with a faster implementation
 using Buffer